OlivierLD/raspberry-coffee/SunFlower/README.md

 <!-- ![Wiring](./sunflower_bb.png) -->
 <img src="./sunflower_bb.png" width="827" height="426">

 _Note_: you want to power the `PCA9685` with its own 5v power supply, *not* from the 5v pin of the Raspberry PI!
-That would lead to very un-expected results.
+That would lead to very un-expected results (like constantly re-booting).
 A good setting would be to power the Raspberry PI _and_ the `PCA9685` from the same source.
+More about that soon.

 _Note_: The diagram above features a Raspberry PI 3, but they all work well, including the Raspberry PI Zero.